 - The Strategist: Calls himself this for Faust and he is very good at formulating long-term plans.

-- Teeth-Clenched Teamwork: He partners up with Banjou in their battle against Killbus.
-While Evolt is eager to work together, Banjou is (justifiably) distrustful of him.
+- Teeth-Clenched Teamwork: He partners up with Banjo in their battle against Killbus.
+While Evolto is eager to work together, Banjo is (justifiably) distrustful of him.

-- Time Abyss: Evolt is at the bare minimum millions of years old and older than life on Earth.
+- Time Abyss: Evolto is at the bare minimum millions of years old and older than life on Earth.

 - Too Kinky to Torture: He seems to enjoy the beatings he takes from from both Build and Cross-Z, treating them as demonstrations of their increasing Hazard Levels.
 Subverted once he receives a beating that actually hinders his plans, which he absolutely despises.